-As part of this assessment, CRA would review the expected future undiscounted cash flows to be generated by the assets.
+If CRA determines that an impairment review is required, CRA would review the expected future undiscounted cash flows to be generated by the assets.
 If CRA determines that the carrying value of intangible assets may not be recoverable, CRA would measure any impairment based on a projected discounted cash flow method using a discount rate determined by CRA to be commensurate with the risk inherent in CRA's current business model.